JordonP123/web-module-challenge-intro-to-git/pc.md

 3. Why do we create a branch?
 We create a branch to work on the same project as others, without affecting the main repository.
 4. What is the purpose of a Pull Request?
 5. What is the command you can use to switch between branches?
 For example you are working on the FIRSTNAME-LASTNAME branch and you want to switch back to main.
 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?
 7. What is a merge conflict?
+A merge conflict is
 8. How do you resolve a merge conflict?